 Check your storage and SD card

 A common cause for Google Play problems is lack of storage on your phone or SD card.
 Usually you will receive a notification if your storage is low when attempting a download.
 However, if you still want to make sure storage is not causing the download to pend, there are a couple of things you can do.

 - Check how much free storage you have manually by going to Settings > Storage.

 - Free up some space by uninstalling unused apps or deleting old photos and videos that you have backed up elsewhere.

-If it’s still pending, your SD card might be at fault, if it’s not positioned or set up properly.
-Cancel the download, then eject it, carefully reposition it and reattempt.
+If it’s still pending, your SD card might be at fault — it might not be positioned or set up properly.
+Cancel the download, eject the SD card, then carefully reposition it and reattempt.

 Restart your device

 If you aren’t downloading anything and your connection is fine, but your download is still pending, you should try restarting your device.
 It might be another no-brainer step, but it’s a surprisingly effective one.
 Just press and hold the power button on your device, then tap Restart.

 You can try circumventing the download pending problem by getting your apps via your mobile or PC browser.
 All you need to do is visit the official Google Play website and log into your Google account.
 Once you’ve done that, type the name of your desired app in the search bar.
 Find it among the results and click it.